Dates and booking

 Whether you’re a student or a professional, Inventor Autodesk Certified User (ACU) status validates your skillset, accelerating career advancement and helping you stand out in a competitive job market.

 Successful candidates receive:

-- A personalised e-certificate (PDF) from Autodesk confirming their Inventor-certified status.
+- An e-certificate (PDF) from Autodesk confirming your Inventor-certified status.

 - An official Autodesk-Certified badge that you can use to market your skills, e.g. on your business cards, in your email signature, on your website, etc.

 To read more about the benefits of achieving Autodesk-certified status in Inventor, read Lyndsay Mann’s blog What benefits does Autodesk certification bring?

 Inventor online exams